-Upon the motion by Commissioner Papan and the second by Commissioner Schaaf, the Committee unanimously approved the referral of the Regional Approach and Prioritization Principles for Bay Area Senate Bill 1 (SB1) Competitive Program Nominations and MTC Resolution No. 4130, Revised to the Commission for approval.
+Upon the motion by Commissioner Josefowitz and the second by Commissioner Dutra-Vernaci, the Commission unanimously adopted the Regional Approach and Prioritization Principles for Bay Area Senate Bill 1 (SB1) Competitive Program Nominations, and adopted MTC Resolution No. 4130, Revised.
 The motion carried by the following vote: